 The Detective Division has responsibility for the investigation of all serious felony crimes within the City of Meriden.
 There are four units within the Detective Division: Major Crimes Unit, Special Crimes Unit, Crime Suppression Unit and Evidence/ID Unit.
-Captain Patrick Gaynor is the Division Commander.
-He began his career as a Patrol Officer where he worked for several years.
-He was promoted in 2005 to Detective in the Major Crimes Unit.
-Later, he was promoted to Sergeant and served on the 3rd Watch.
-In 2007, he was promoted to Lieutenant and assigned as the Executive Officer for Administration.
-In December 2010, Chief Cossette assigned him to command our community police efforts with the Neighborhood Initiative Unit.
+Detective Lieutenant Steve Burstein is a sixteen-year veteran of the department, beginning his career in the Patrol Division and spending time as the School Resource Officer at Washington Middle School.
+He has worked as a Detective and Detective Sergeant in the Major Crimes and Evidence/ID Unit.
+On March 1, 2017 he was promoted to Detective Lieutenant and assumed command of the Detective Division.

 If you have information regarding any current or cold case for the Detective Division, please call (203) 630-6281.
 Email tips or crime information to by clicking here.